date-js/clever-date/README.md

 ```

 ### Some possible results:
-- Just now
+- Just now / A l'instant
-- 2 minutes ago
+- 2 minutes ago / Il y a 2 minutes
-- 2 hours ago
+- 2 hours ago / Il y a 2 heures
-- Today at 11:46
+- Today at 11:46 / Aujourd'hui à 11h46
-- Yesterday at 11:46
+- Yesterday at 11:46 / Hier à 11h46

-## Install it
+## Install and use it

 ### ES6